Toyota Previa: Japan

-The reason for the difference between the smaller Emina and Lucida models is the vehicle tax system in Japan, which is based on the product of length and width of the car, and the smaller variants fall into a lower tax band.
+The reason that the smaller Emina and Lucida models were developed is the vehicle tax system in Japan, which is based on the product of the length and width of the car; the smaller variants fall into a lower tax band.
 The Estima Emina and Estima Lucida were also available with a 2.2-liter diesel engine (3C-T and 3C-TE).
 In Japan, the Estima and Estima Emina were exclusive to the dealerships called Toyota Store.
 The Estima Lucida sold at Toyota Corolla Store dealerships.
 The two received small redesigns in 1994 and a facelift in 1996.